nh-yoz/Node_cache_manager/README.md

 There is no actual db, it's simulated using a service.

-The module doing the trick is CacheManager.ts in /utils
+The module doing the trick is cacheManager.ts in /src/utils

 # Get running
 ```yarn install```